neo-hack/neo/packages/deprecated@docs-template/README.md

 ## Note

-- maybe need to custom `prepublishOnly script` in package.json and other package info
+- maybe need to custom `release script` in package.json and other package info
 - need reconfig `baseUrl and paths` in `tsconfig.json`

 ## rules